dsarov/SPANDx/README.md

 ```--tri_allelic  ```

-Set to true if you would like tri-allelic SNPs/indels used in the phylogenetic analysis
+Set to true if you would like tri-allelic SNPs/indels used in the phylogenetic analysis - not currently implemented in V4
 (default: false).

 ```--indels```